 6. Don’t Privatize Baby Care

-It isn’t unusual for the stay at home parent to take charge of all things baby, leaving the working parent out in the cold.
+Continuing our list of the 10 tips for surviving the first year of parenthood: it isn’t unusual for the stay at home parent to take charge of all things baby, leaving the working parent out in the cold.
 The working parent often feels less confident with the baby through sheer lack of experience: while the stay at home parent is doing seven diaper changes a day, the working parent may do one.
 Same goes for feedings, burpings, and rocking baby to sleep.

 Sometimes this can result in the working parent bowing out of child care altogether.
 The mother may feel like she is left with all the baby care while the father may feel like he doesn’t know how to help.
 Both parents end up unhappy with the division of labor!

-The stay at home parent needs to remember this, and be sure to encourage the working parent to stay involved in the baby’s care when he/she is home, without passing judgement on how well it is done.
+The stay at home parent needs to remember this, and be sure to encourage the working parent to stay involved in the baby’s care when he/she is home, without passing judgment on how well it is done.
 Only practice can make perfect.

 7. Make A Date Night